jewkesy/alexa-urban/README.md

 ** WARNING : Expect adult content, immaturity and hilarity **

-A fan-based, unofficial Alexa application using Urban Dictionary to bring fun and entertainment to your Echo.
+A fan-based, unofficial Alexa application using the famous UrbanDictionary.com website to bring fun and entertainment to your Echo.

-This application is not sponsored or endorsed by Urban Dictionary in any way.
+This application is not sponsored or endorsed by UrbanDictionary.com in any way.

 ## Example Phrases
 Alexa, ask Urban Dictionary what a banana is
-Alexa, ask Urban Dictionary what's the meaning of banter Alexa, ask Urban Dictionary for a random word
+Alexa, ask Urban Dictionary for word of the day
+Alexa, ask Urban Dictionary for a random word

 ## Keywords